CDM1619/CDM1619.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I am a first-year PhD student at the Institute for Artificial Intelligence, Peking University, under the supervision of Prof. Yaodong Yang, who has been my inspiring mentor in the field of multi-agent learning.
+Hi, I am a first-year Ph.D. student at the Institute for Artificial Intelligence, Peking University, under the supervision of Prof. Yaodong Yang, who has been my inspiring mentor in the field of multi-agent learning.
 My research interests lie in reinforcement learning, game theory, and their intersection with fundamental science.
 The current topics I am focused on include:
-- **Multi-agent Reinforcement Learning**: Develop algorithms capable of enabling efficient collaborative decision-making in large-scale multi-agent systems.
-- **Imperfect-information Team Games**: Develop methods for effectively solving team games with coupled cooperation and competition under imperfect information.
+- **Multi-agent Learning**: Develop methods for solving team games that involve both cooperation and competition under incomplete or imperfect information, as well as approaches for collaboration in large-scale systems.
-- **Reinforcement Learning for Fundamental Science**: Attempt to apply reinforcement learning concepts to address fundamental scientific problems.
+- **AI for Fundamental Science**: Apply reinforcement learning and game theory to address fundamental scientific problems.